Kabraxis/tutorial-java/create-installer-exe-in-java/README.md

 1. This can be related to a missing installation of the `JDK` (Java Development Kit), please see *prerequisites* for the link.
 I highly recommend you to install it in the default directory (as the installer suggests), that way you make things easier in setting the Environment Variable aka. include `JDK` into the `PATH`.

 2. `PATH` entry / `Environment Variable` is missing can also cause CMD not knowing the `JAR` command.
-To change them, `open` Windows start menu and type `environ` this should be enough to bring up `Edit the system environment variables` - run it.
+To change them, `open` Windows start menu and type `environ`, this should be enough to bring up `Edit the system environment variables` - run it.

 -   Go to the `Advanced` tab (top side) and click `Environment Variables…`